dylanaraps/pure-bash-bible/README.md

 printf '\n'
 ```

-## Get the list of functions from your script
+## Get the list of functions in a script

 ```sh
 get_functions() {